Go Back Up

 • Improved employee retention

-Many employees admit to being distracted by their finances while at work.
-According to PwC's 2023 Employee Financial Wellness Survey, 44% of employees are distracted by finances at work, with 56% of those employees saying they spend three or more hours at work each week thinking about or dealing with issues related to personal finance.
+According to PwC's 2023 Employee Financial Wellness Survey3, 44% of employees feel distracted by finances at work.
+Another 56% of them say they spend three or more hours at work each week thinking about or dealing with issues related to financial challenges.

-When employees better understand how to manage their finances, they can take steps toward improving their situations.
+When employees better understand financial management, they can take steps toward improving their situations.
 When they don't need to worry about their finances during the day, they can focus more on their work, improving overall productivity.

-Empowering your employees to improve their personal finances can reduce stress, improve employee well-being, and even reduce healthcare costs.
-Reducing stress can lead to better physical health, which can increase morale and engagement.
+Empowering your employees to improve their financial well-being can reduce stress, improve employee engagement, and even reduce healthcare costs.
+Reducing stress can lead to better physical health and mental health, which can increase employee satisfaction and morale.

-When employees deal with challenging financial situations, they are more likely to be absent to deal with them.
+When employees deal with challenging financial situations, they're more likely to be absent to deal with them.
 Helping employees overcome their financial hardships with financial wellness programs and employee benefits can reduce how often employees are absent for financial reasons.

 An employee financial wellness program is a crucial employee perk that can affect recruitment and retention.
-Employees who see the value of your financial wellness program will be more likely to stay at your organization instead of pursuing other opportunities.
+Employees who see the value of your financial wellness program are more likely to stay at your organization instead of pursuing other opportunities elsewhere.

 How to set up an employee financial wellness program

-Here's how to set up an employee financial literacy program.
+Now, let's go over how you can set up an employee financial literacy program.

-Step 1: Establish goals for your financial wellness program
+Step 1: Establish achievable goals for your financial wellness program

 The first step to a successful financial literacy program is to identify what you want to accomplish with the program.